Skip to yearly menu bar Skip to main content

 NeurIPS 2026 Evaluations & Datasets Hosting Guidelines

-This webpage serves as an instruction guide for authors making a submission to the Evaluations and Datasets Track.
-Authors of datasets will be required to make their dataset available along with Croissant machine-readable metadata in order to streamline the review process and meet industry standards for high quality documentation, reproducibility, and accessibility.
-We are recommending use of preferred hosting platforms - Dataverse, Kaggle, Hugging Face, and OpenML - which will make compliance simple for authors and reviewers.
+This webpage provides guidance for authors submitting to the Evaluations and Datasets Track.
+Authors of datasets are **required** to make their datasets available along with Croissant machine-readable metadata (core and minimal RAI) to streamline the review process and meet industry standards for high-quality documentation, reproducibility, and accessibility.

-3. Complete the Croissant file with Responsible AI (RAI) metadata.
-We will provide additional tooling to facilitate this.
+3. Complete the Croissant file - RAI fields.
+Add the required Responsible AI (RAI) metadata.
+We provide additional tooling for this, see below.

-4. Validate your completed Croissant file using the online Croissant validator tool (see below),
+4. Validate the Croissant file.
+Use the online Croissant validator tool (see below) to ensure your file is complete and correctly formatted.

-5. Including a URL to your dataset and uploading the generated Croissant file in OpenReview
+5. Provide dataset URL.
+Include a link to your hosted dataset and upload the completed Croissant file to OpenReview.

-6. If your submission is accepted: making your dataset public by the camera ready deadline
+6. Post-acceptance requirement.
+If your submission is accepted, you must make your dataset publicly available by the camera-ready deadline.

-Harvard Dataverse, Kaggle, Hugging Face, and OpenML platforms are the preferred hosting platforms for datasets.
-These platforms automatically generate a Croissant file and allow us to perform programmatic metadata verification and dataset assessment, which will streamline and standardize the review process.
-When you make your dataset accessible via one of these platforms, making a submission will be as simple as providing a URL to the dataset and uploading a generated Croissant file.
+Harvard Dataverse, Kaggle, Hugging Face, and OpenML are the preferred platforms for hosting datasets.
+These platforms automatically generate a Croissant file and enable programmatic metadata verification and dataset assessment, thereby streamlining and standardizing the review process.
+When you make your dataset accessible via one of these platforms, submitting will be as simple as providing a dataset URL and uploading the generated Croissant file.

 The table below outlines key platform features to help authors choose where to host their dataset.
-Authors may make their dataset accessible via more than one platform at any time.
+Authors may make their dataset accessible via multiple platforms at any time.

 Automatically generated Croissant file